Convert ODT to JSON

 - Lightweight: Compact text format, efficient for network transfer

-- Hierarchical: Preserves document structure with nested objects
+- Hierarchical: Preserves document structure with nested objects and arrays

 Practical Examples